 Close valve to where there is a 1/16inch gap between the spring clip and the bottom of the JT valve 2arc wide motor mount

-Tighten the spring adjustment nuts until the force gauge reads 200 pounds and there is still a 1/16inch gap between the spring clip and the bottom of the JT valve 2arc wide motor mount
+Tighten the spring adjustment nuts equally until the force gauge reads 200 pounds and there is still a 1/16inch gap between the spring clip and the bottom of the JT valve 2arc wide motor mount bushing.

-Ensure that they are equal on both sides
+Ensure that the gaps are equal on both sides

-Set close limit switch to actuate in this position
+Adjust the closed limit switch to actuate in this position

 Open valve to where there is no pressure on the force gauge.
 Then close the valve to where the closed limit switch stops it.

-The closed limit switch should stop the valve at 200 pounds on the force gauge every time the valve is closed. (note that there may be needed adjustment to the closed limit adjustment screw) if there are any adjustment to the closed limit switch screw then repeat opening and closing the valve
+The closed limit switch should stop the valve at 200 pounds on the force gauge every time the valve is closed. (note that there may be a need to adjustment the closed limit adjustment screw) if there are any adjustment to the closed limit switch screw then repeat opening and closing the valve